mvysny/vaadin-on-kotlin/docs/tutorial.md

 While the Dependency Injection (DI) itself is not hard to understand, it comes with unfortunate consequences:

 - The DI forces the programmer to create Services/DAOs even for tiny CRUD operations.
-While having Services may be a desirable practice in larger project, it is overkill for simple projects.
+While having Services is a desirable practice in larger project, it is overkill for simple projects.
+And you can have Services without DI.
-- The DI requires you to run on a DI container, such as a JavaEE server, or tons of Spring libraries.
+- The DI requires you to run on a DI container, such as a JavaEE server, or with tons of Spring libraries.
 While that's nothing new for a seasoned Java developer, this is overwhelming for a newbie which is just starting with the web app development.
-- It quickly tends to get very complex as the DI configuration grows.
+- DI doesn't scale: It quickly tends to get very complex as the DI configuration grows.
+- DI doesn't work well with Vaadin: injecting services into Vaadin components forces you to turn Vaadin components themselves into beans, which is not compatible with the Vaadin framework.
+It's far better to create a repository of services (one class which gives access to all services).
+- DI is not something that you'll need in the future anyway as your project grows: on the contrary, it adds additional layer of complexity.
+- We consider DI an anti-pattern.
+We replace it with Kotlin built-in language features.

 Therefore, VoK itself is not using DI; you can of course use Spring or JavaEE in your project alongside VoK if necessary.